gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  SendResetPasswordEmailRequestSchema | "Request body"

-Used to reset account password
+Use this API to reset a password using the link sent on email.

 *Success Response:*

+Success.
+Check the example shown below or refer `ResetPasswordSuccess` for more details.

 Schema: `ResetPasswordSuccess`